pnp/cli-microsoft365/docs/docs/cmd/spo/list/list-sensitivitylabel-ensure.md

 : The name of the label.

 `-t, --listTitle [listTitle]`
-: The title of the library on which to set the label.
+: The title of the library on which to apply the label.
 Specify either `listTitle`, `listId`, or `listUrl` but not multiple.

 `-l, --listId [listId]`
-: The ID of the library on which to set the label.
+: The ID of the library on which to apply the label.
 Specify either `listTitle`, `listId`, or `listUrl` but not multiple.

 `--listUrl [listUrl]`
-: Server- or web-relative URL of the library on which to set the label.
+: Server- or web-relative URL of the library on which to apply the label.
 Specify either `listTitle`, `listId`, or `listUrl` but not multiple.

 --8<-- "docs/cmd/_global.md"

 ## Remarks

 !!! attention
-    This command is based on an API that is currently in preview and is subject to change once the API reached general availability.
+    This command is based on an API that is currently in preview and is subject to change once the API reaches general availability.

 ## Examples